Mercedes A-Class hatchback review

 - Cramped rear seats

 The A-Class' interior is miles ahead of most rivals.
-It's packed with sophisticated technology and boasts a modern design along with high-quality materials and great build quality, so the A-Class now leads the segment in this respect.
+It's packed with sophisticated technology and boasts a modern design along with high-quality materials and great build quality, and the A-Class has led the family hatchback segment for some time now.
 The car's infotainment system is particularly impressive.
 Voice recognition together with a large digital dial cluster and infotainment screen set-up help amplify the hi-tech experience, and twin 10.25-inch displays were made standard in 2023.

-The petrol A 180 and A 200 manage around 47mpg, which isn’t bad by any means, but the A 180 d diesel (currently the most efficient model in the range) manages up to 62.8mpg.
-The latter will likely suit those tackling longer motorway miles, although business users may welcome the petrol models' lower BiK ratings.
+The petrol A 180 and A 200 manage around 48mpg, which isn’t bad by any means, but the A 200 d diesel manages up to 57.7mpg.
+The latter will likely suit those tackling longer motorway miles.

-The A 250 e plug-in hybrid model makes sense for both private and business drivers.
-It’s the first A-Class PHEV, and shares the same turbocharged 1.3-litre petrol engine as the A 200 but here it’s linked to a 75kW electric motor and a 15.6kWh battery pack, increasing power to a considerable 215bhp.
+The A 250 e plug-in hybrid is a good option for both private and business drivers.
+It was the first A-Class Plug-in Hybrid (PHEV), and shared the same turbocharged 1.3-litre petrol engine as the A 200 but linked to an electric motor and a 16kWh battery pack, increasing power to a considerable 215bhp.
 Claimed pure-electric driving range is up to 51 miles, up from 44 in the pre-facelifted model with a slightly smaller battery.
 As with any plug-in hybrid, this entirely depends on the type of driving you do and how often you recharge the battery.

-On the practicality front, the A-Class is something of a mixed bag – it’s spacious and comfortable in the front, but less so in the rear, and yet offers a spacious 370-litre boot that’s 29 litres larger than before – although still not class-leading.
-Split-folding seats allow the total load area to be expanded to 1,210 litres when needed.
+On the practicality front, the A-Class is something of a mixed bag – it’s spacious and comfortable in the front, but less so in the rear, and offers a 350-litre boot that’s a little bit smaller than rivals.
+Split-folding seats allow the total load area to be expanded to almost 1,200 litres when needed.

 If you value comfort and luxury over outright practicality and sportiness, the new Mercedes A-Class is a great choice.
 Its class-leading interior and technology make it a desirable prospect, while its hushed interior and smooth gearbox make it a joy to travel in – even if it isn't the smoothest premium hatchback you can buy.
-It’s worth noting though that the least powerful petrol engine is lacking punch; others offer a better balance of power and economy.
+It’s worth noting though that the least powerful petrol engine lacks punch; others offer a better balance of power and economy.